kalininalab/PLMSommelier/README.md

 Every run redraws the training data (and, where there's enough of it, the validation data) `--n-seeds` times and re-scores every layer, to check whether the chosen layer survives resampling.
-That feeds a `confidence` verdict -- `high`, `moderate`, or `low` -- printed as part of the summary and recorded in `--json` output. `unmeasured` means the check wasn't run at all (`--n-seeds 0`), which is different from `low`: `low` means "we checked, and the pick isn't stable"; `unmeasured` means "we didn't check".
+That feeds a `confidence` verdict -- `high`, `moderate`, `low` or `unmeasured` -- printed as part of the summary and recorded in `--json` output.

-The verdict is the *worst* of three independent signals, not an average, so one strong number can't paper over another weak one:
+The verdict is the *worst* of three independent signals, not an average, so one strong number can't cover another weak one:

-- **seed agreement** -- how often resampling lands back inside the same plateau (the tolerance-band region of tied-best layers), not just on the exact same layer.
-Two seeds picking neighbouring, statistically tied layers count as agreement, not disagreement.
+- **seed agreement** -- how often resampling lands back inside the same plateau.
 - **peak margin** -- how many (paired) standard deviations separate the plateau from the best layer outside it, across resamples.
-This is a resampling-stability statistic, not a hypothesis test: seeds are overlapping subsamples of one dataset, not independent draws, so no p-value is implied.
 - **seed spread** -- how far, on average, resampled picks land from the chosen layer, as a fraction of the network's depth.

-A `low` verdict prints a warning block to stderr (not stdout, so `--json` and piped output stay clean) with concrete, run-specific hints. **The most important thing to know before reading them:** raising `--n-seeds` measures confidence more precisely -- it does not raise it.
-Only one of the following actually reduces variance:

-1. **Raise `--sample`**, if the hint says there's headroom (the tool tracks how many rows were available versus used).
-Score variance falls roughly as `1/N`, so ~3x the data tightens the estimate by roughly `1.7x`.
-If you're already using every row in the file, this can't help -- the hint says so explicitly rather than telling you to raise a flag that won't do anything.
-2. **Try `--probe lr`** (or raise `--k` for the kNN probe).
-A linear probe has much lower variance than kNN at typical sample sizes; two probes agreeing on a layer is stronger evidence than either one's confidence number alone.
-3. **Check the validation set.** Below roughly 50 val rows, none of these statistics are trustworthy -- `--sample` and the train/val split both drive this.
-4. **Check the data** for heavy class imbalance, a near-constant label column, or a `split` column that leaves a tiny validation side.
-5. **Accept the plateau.** If the curve is genuinely flat, low confidence is the *correct* answer, not a problem to fix -- the tool already returns the shallowest layer in the tied region, which is the smallest and fastest model at equal performance.
+A `low` verdict prints a warning block, which will probably require you either to increase the sample size.

 ## Development